 This sort of technology is used to clean up sounds of recordings and other sounds in a recording.
-It is even possible to pin point the frequency range of the human voice then use an attenuator to reduce it to zero.
-Imagine if one were to take a recording of a song and attenuate just the vocal portion, the song will now resemble a minus one track.
+It is even possible to pinpoint the frequency range of the human voice then use an attenuator to reduce it to zero.
+Imagine if one were to take a recording of a song and attenuate just the vocal portion, the song will now resemble a minus-one track.

 Attenuators have other more sophisticated commercial uses.
-The can be used to reduce the electrical impulses that were amplified to travel long distances and may still carry strong energy when it arrives, so it needs to be attenuated before it is channeled for processing.
+They can be used to reduce the electrical impulses that were amplified to travel long distances and may still carry strong energy when it arrives, so it needs to be attenuated before it is channeled for processing.